KenHV/kenhv.com/_posts/2024-08-04-fail2ban-with-nginx-and-cloudflare-ipv6.md

 ---
 layout: post
 title: "Fail2Ban With Nginx and Cloudflare Free (With IPv6 Support)"
-description: "A guide to set up Fail2Ban with Nginx and Cloudflare free plan with IPv6 support.
+description: "A guide to setting up Fail2Ban with Nginx and Cloudflare free plan with IPv6 support.
 Includes instructions to restore original visitor IP in Nginx."
 seo:
   date_modified: 2024-08-11
 ---